EvelynAguirreOrtiz/javascript-password-generator/README.md

 ### Purpose

 This is an application that generates a random, secure password between 8-128 characters in length.
-The password can be composed of between 1-4 character types including upper case, lower case, numbers, or special charaters.
+The password can be composed of between 1-4 character types including upper case, lower case, numbers, or special characters.

 The user will prompted to select a preferred password length.
 They will then be prompted to select at least one character type to include in the password.
 Each chosen character type will be validated after the selection.